 Iran's Majles, or parliament, is a 290-seat, all-elected, unicameral body.
 There are five "reserved seats" for "recognized" minority communities-Jews, Zoroastrians, and Christians (three seats of the five).
 The Majles votes on each nominee to a cabinet post, and drafts and acts on legislation.
 Among its main duties is to consider and enact a proposed national budget (which runs from March 21 to March 20 each year, coinciding with Nowruz).
 It legislates on domestic economic and social issues, and tends to defer to executive and security institutions on defense and foreign policy issues.
 It is constitutionally required to ratify major international agreements, and it ratified the JCPOA in October 2015.
 The ratification was affirmed by the COG.
-Women regularly run and small numbers generally win election; there is no "quota" for the number of women to be elected.
+Women regularly run and some generally are elected; there is no "quota" for the number of women.
 Majles elections occur one year prior to the presidential elections; the latest were held on February 26, 2016.